The Bankrate promise

 You can begin initial research about your new state online, John says.
 Family or friends who live in the area can also be a resource for information.
 You’ll want to learn about:

 - Neighborhoods – If you don’t know which neighborhood you want to buy a home in, consider what’s important to you in a community, such as the schools, public transit or walkability.
+Have an understanding of the school district boundaries, too.
 With a quick search, you can find several websites with neighborhood rankings and information, and for an insider’s perspective, check out local Facebook groups or Nextdoor.

 - Local real estate laws – Property and real estate transaction laws can vary by city, county and state.
-Your new city could have different rules regarding disclosures, for example, or zoning, inspections, deeds, property lines and more.
-Any one of these could affect your purchasing decision.
+Your new city could have different rules (or even definitions) regarding disclosures, for example, or zoning variances, inspections, deeds and property lines.

 As you research your new city, now’s the time to find a real estate agent you can trust — especially if you’ll be relying on your agent to handle much of the home-buying process remotely.